Spinal Cord Injury Lawyer in Fort Worth

 What Can You Expect with Treatment for a Spinal Cord Injury?

 While the damage caused by a spinal cord injury cannot be repaired with current medical technology, there is continuing research into techniques that may provide complete recovery to spinal cord injury victims.
-In the meantime, treatment for spinal cord injuries focuses on preventing further damage and helping injury victims adapt to physical limitations caused by their injury.
+In the meantime, treatment for spinal cord injuries focuses on preventing further damage from incomplete injury and helping injury victims adapt to physical limitations caused by their injury.

 - Immobilization of the neck and spine using braces and traction devices